scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** death

 Touch a creature, inflicting mortal wounds.
 Make a spellcasting roll against the creatures Stamina save.
-On success they take 2 wounds and a wound die in death damage, adding a wound die for every critical rolled.
+On success they take 2/1 in death damage, adding 0/1 for every critical rolled.
 On failure they take half damage, rounding down.
 If this deals at least 3 wounds the target gains the minor injury _Scarred_, or major injury _Festering Wound_ if this deals 5 wounds or more.

-Add a wound die for every level cast above 3rd.
+Add 0/1 in death damage for every level cast above 3rd.

 - **Minor Injury: Scarred.** You add a bad die to all Strength and Dexterity saves and skills.
 - **Major Injury: Festering Wound.** You add a terrible die to all Strength and Dexterity based rolls.
 All healing effects on you restore 1 less wound, to a minimum of 1.